uibk-dps-teaching/ps_cpp_2020/assignment1/README.md

 You are only allowed to use:
 - C++ standard library (C++17 standard)
 - C standard library (as fallback)
-- POSIX standard library
+- POSIX standard library (as fallback)
 - `diff` / `patch` command

 You must use CMake as build system.

-Use [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) to automatically format your code using the provided `.clang-format` configuration.
+Use [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) to automatically format your code using the provided [`.clang-format`](../.clang-format) configuration.
 There is probably a plugin for your text editor / IDE to automate this process.

 Your VCS must store the differences (as reported by `diff -u`).
 Storing a full copy of the repository's files for each commit is not allowed.
-You don't need to track empty folders, yet files located in sub-directories.
+You don't need to track empty folders, yet files located within folders.

+You may treat empty files as being deleted.

+You may assume that `lit` is always executed from the root of a repository.

 You may assume that only one instance of your VCS operators on a repository at any point in time.
 Hence, you don't need to add some form of locking mechanism to prevent concurrent access.

-The executable does not depend on any additional resources (except for `diff` and `patch`).
+The executable does not depend on any additional resources (except for standard libraries, `diff` and `patch`).
 You may assume that `diff` and `patch` are present and available via `PATH`.

 **Hint:** It may be a good idea to create a dedicated class for invoking shell commands like `diff` and `patch`.